mrallc/btree/README.md

 http://en.wikipedia.org/wiki/B-tree for details on b-tree's.

-"asynchronous" means that all methods require a callback and return nothing directly. in other words, this implementation is event-driven.
+"asynchronous" means that all methods require a callback and return nothing directly. in other words, this implementation is completely non-blocking and event-driven.

 "cow" means that the entire b-tree is a pure immutable value, represented by its root key. all mutations create a new root key;